-- shared: An initial feature vector is shared across all nodes [11].
-The shared feature vector used in the experiments is simply a vector of all 1's. - degree: The degree value is converted to a one-hot degree vector for each node, where the vector dimension is selected based on the max degree of all nodes [13, 39]. - pagerank: The original PageRank score [4] of a given node is calculated and then flattened into a vector in order to fully utilize the embedding dimensions of neural networks, where the dimension of the extended vector is selected by grid-search [25].
+- shared: An initial feature vector is shared across all nodes [14].
+The shared feature we used is simply a vector of all 1's. - degree: A one-hot degree vector is initialized for each node, whose dimension is decided by the max degree of all nodes [16, 47]. - pagerank: The original PageRank score [4] of a given node is calculated and then flattened into a vector in order to fully utilize the embedding dimensions of neural networks, where the dimension of the extended vector is selected by grid-search [33].
 It can be viewed as generalized higher-order node degree information.

 Structural node classifications target at classifying nodes according to their structural patterns.
 For example, nodes A and C in Figure 1 should be put into the same class considering their similar "structural roles".
-Different from positional node features that characterize the position of nodes in a graph, structural node features target at representing node structural roles.
-Note that recent distance-based features [24, 47] also helps to learn node structural roles while GNNs that leverage distance-based features cannot make inference over multiple nodes in parallel, which increases the computational complexity.
-Interested readers may refer to the experiments in [46] to check how distance-based features help with learning node structural roles.
+Different from positional features that characterize the position of nodes in a graph, structural node features target at representing structural roles.
+Recent distance-based features [29, 52] also help to learn node structural roles while GNNs that leverage distance-based features cannot make inference over multiple nodes in parallel, which increases the computational complexity.
+Interested readers may refer to the experiments in [51] to check how distance-based features help with learning node structural roles.

-2.3 Byproduct: new SOTA for structural node classification
+2.3 Byproduct: New SOTA for Structural Node Classification